Skip to main content

 Looking at the commands above, you might have a question "How does Atmos find the component in the stack and all the variables?"

-Let's consider what Atmos does when executing the command atmos terraform apply myapp -s prod:
+Let's consider what Atmos does when executing the command atmos terraform apply station -s prod:

 • Atmos uses the stacks.name_pattern defined in the CLI config.
 In this example, we have defined a simple name based on stacks.name_pattern: "{stage}".
 This means that the stack name is just the stage part of the stack name.